 Early in the application development process, your team is going to have to make a crucial decision.
-With smartphone use growing significantly across the globe—just over 45 percent of the world’s population are smartphone users—designing your app with a mobile-first mindset is a given.
+With smartphone use growing significantly across the globe—just over 45% of the world’s population are smartphone users—designing your app with a mobile-first mindset is a given.
 But with two distinct methods of mobile app development in play, determining the best approach for your business can be difficult.
-Choosing between a native app or a responsive web app is a decision that’s not to be taken lightly.
+Choosing between a responsive web app or a native app is a decision that’s not to be taken lightly.
 Each approach offers a host of benefits and challenges.
 Understanding which method is right for your users and your business is fundamental to the long-term health of your application.

 Whichever side of the fence you sit on, the lines between desktop or mobile app development are blurring more and more each day.

 Native app development works a little differently than responsive web development.
 It requires different technologies and considerations.
 Free from the constraints of browser limitations and compatibility, you can take advantage of native OS features to deliver superior functionality and user experience.